 By Sheila Johnson

-Among the many things I’ve learned in my time, one of the most rock-solid is this: in business, as in life, it is essential to surround yourself with the best people.
+Among the many things I’ve learned in my time, one of the most rock-solid is this: in business, as in life, it is essential to surround yourself with good people.
 Which is why a few weeks ago I found myself part of something that extended far beyond my wildest dreams.

 But more on that in a moment.

 A while back, while on a speaking engagement in the Bahamas, I had the occasion to share the dais with a brilliant young chef named Kwame Onwuachi.
-As I talked with Kwame before our mutual addresses that day, and as I listened to him later weave his stories for those gathered, I became enthralled with the young man’s mix of knowledge, grace, humility and, for lack of a better word, wisdom.
+As I talked with Kwame before our mutual addresses, and as I listened to him later weave his stories for those gathered, I became enthralled with the young man’s mix of knowledge, grace, humility and, for lack of a better word, wisdom.

 As a result, a few days after I got home, I decided to seek out Kwame.
-My staff made reservations for us at Kith/Kin, the Afro-Caribbean Washington, DC restaurant that he helped put on the map with his unique (and James Beard Award-winning) mix of imagination.
+My staff made reservations for us at Kith/Kin, the Afro-Caribbean Washington, DC restaurant that he helped put on the map with his unique (and James Beard Award-winning) mix of culinary talent and imagination.
 As someone who’s poured her heart and soul into the food and hospitality industries, I was eager to learn more about a young man whose life and career choices were clearly running so parallel to my own.

 That’s how the idea of a first-ever “Family Reunion” came about.
 Together, Kwame and I conceived a four-day celebration of Afro-Caribbean food, culture, history, and traditions.
 I’d supply the staff, the location – my resort in Middleburg, Virginia – and the physical infrastructure.
 He’d provide his creativity and passion, his many industry contacts, and, above all else, his vision.

-(And should you be interested, or should you like to get a glimpse of the lightning we were able to catch in a bottle), check out CBS Saturday Good Morning this past weekend, and the report filed by Michelle Miller.)
+(And should you be interested, or should you like to get a glimpse of the lightning we were able to catch in a bottle), check out CBS Saturday Morning this past weekend, and the report filed by Michelle Miller.)

-And, rest assured, in the weeks ahead I will write more about some of the remarkable people and moments that helped make our very first Family Reunion so special on so many levels.
+Rest assured, in the weeks ahead I will write more about some of the remarkable people and moments that helped make our very first Family Reunion so special on so many levels.
 In the meantime, though, let me leave you with one memory from the weekend and one sneak peek into my soul.

 As for the first of those two things, on Friday I happened to meet a family who, together, had driven down Philadelphia for the day.
 The husband was a charming young White man, probably in his mid-thirties, originally from Pennsylvania.
 His wife was a gracious Black thirty-something who originally hailed from DC.
-Their (maybe) four-year-old daughter was an adorable angel with soft, curly hair, big brown eyes, and some of the milkiest and most coffee-colored skin I’d ever seen.
+The couple’s (maybe) four-year-old daughter was an adorable angel with soft, curly hair, big brown eyes, and some of the milkiest and most coffee-colored skin I’d ever seen.
 Her grandmother, meanwhile, was a proud but soft-spoken Black woman from Tanzania who’d been living with her daughter and son-in-law in Philly since the onset of Covid, when she found herself unable to fly home to Africa.

 As the family sat there in the lobby, all four of them sitting shoulder-to-shoulder on one of its couches, I glanced in their direction.
 And as I did, I found myself letting out an involuntarily gasp at the poignancy of what I saw before me.
 In an instant, my mind flashed back to the many hurdles I’d been forced to scale in the ten years I spent trying to build my resort.
 And I flashed back to all those people who openly resented and railed against me during that time – and not for the content of my character, but for the color of my skin.